ubco-cmps/data301_course/02DataRep.md

 1. Repeat steps 1–3 until the quotient is equal to 0.
 1. Construct the base 2 representation, by taking all the remainders starting from the bottom up.

-Let’s look at an example. . .
+Let’s look at an example . . .
 >**Exercise**\
 Convert 37<sub>10</sub> from base 10 (i.e decimal) to binary base 2.